 The LPN Pathway Sequence is an opportunity for LPNs with current Maryland licensure, who meet the criteria below, to bypass the first two semesters of the regular RN program.
-With the successful completion of the NURS-103: Transition into Nursing II, and the RN program, graduates earn an associate of arts in nursing.
-Admission to the transitional nursing course in the LPN Pathway program will be available in spring, summer, and fall semesters.
-Please see an academic advisor to determine your semester of eligibility.
+With the successful completion of the NURS-124: LPN Transition Concepts, and the RN program, graduates earn an associate of arts in nursing.
+Admission to the transitional nursing course in the LPN Pathway program will begin once a year during the summer semester.
+The transition course will be offered in the evening and students will have the choice of day or evening/weekend for the final RN classes: NURS-242/243.
+Please see an academic advisor to determine your eligibility.

 Steps to Apply

 - Meet with an allied health admissions counselor during scheduled walk-in advising hours.
 You may also sign-up for an information session.

 - If not already a current HCC student, submit an HCC application for admission.

 - New to College: take placement tests, if applicable: Students may be exempt from the placement test if they have transcripts showing completion of college-level English and/or math at another academic institution, qualifying High School GPA or SAT/ACT test scores.
 Please speak to an advisor to review your options.